 Symptoms of TMJ

-The pain of TM disorders is often described as a dull, aching pain, which comes and goes in the jaw joint and nearby areas.
-However, some people report no pain but still have problems moving their jaws.
+The pain of TMJ disorders is often described as a dull, aching pain, which comes and goes in the jaw joint and nearby areas.
+However, some patients report no pain but still have problems moving their jaws.

 Symptoms may include the following: